Princeton University eating clubs: Social functions

 The primary function of the eating clubs is to serve as dining halls for the majority of third- and fourth-year students.
 Unlike fraternities and sororities, to which the clubs are sometimes compared, all of the clubs admit both male and female members, and members (with the exception of some of the undergraduate officers) do not live in the mansion.

 The eating clubs also provide many services for their members.
 Each club, in general, has a living room, library, computer cluster, billiard room, and tap room.
 Members frequently use club facilities for studying and socializing.
 Each club also has a large lawn, either in front of or behind the mansion, and on days with nice weather, one will often see Princeton students playing various sports, such as lawn bowling, on club lawns.

 On most Thursday and Saturday nights, the Street is the primary social venue for Princeton students, and each club will have music and parties.
-Some parties are open to all university students; these are colloquially called "PUID," in reference to the Princeton University ID card which must be shown to bouncers for entrance.
+Some parties are open to all university students; these are colloquially called "PUID", in reference to the Princeton University ID card which must be shown to bouncers for entrance.
 Other parties are only open to members or students with special passes, which must be obtained from members.
 Friday nights are much more low-key at Princeton, and clubs that are open are usually open only to members.
 The notable exceptions are Charter Club and Colonial Club, which are open to all university students.
 Each club also has semiformal events and formal dinners and dances.

 Special events are held annually or biannually at every club.
-Some are specific to particular clubs; these are usually themed parties, such as "Sunday Fundays" at Cottage, "Boxers and Blazers" at Cap and Gown, "Butts Butts Butts" at Terrace Club, "Blackout" at Charter Club, "Tower Underground" at Tower Club, "Shit that Glows" at Quadrangle Club, and "State Night" at Tiger Inn.
+Some are specific to particular clubs; these are usually themed parties, such as "Boxers and Blazers" at Cap and Gown.
 Other events are common to all clubs.
 These events include: Lawnparties, when clubs hire bands to play outdoors on their lawns on the Sunday before the first full week of fall classes; Winter Formals, which take place on the last Saturday before winter break; Initiations, where new sophomore recruits are introduced to club life (usually in early February); and Houseparties, a three-day festival at the end of spring term during which each club has a Friday night formal, a Saturday night semiformal, a champagne brunch on Sunday morning, and another round of Lawnparties on Sunday afternoon.

 History

-Fraternities and secret societies were banned from Princeton from the middle of the 19th century until the 1980s, with the exception of the university's political, literary, and debating societies, the American Whig Society ("Whig") and the Cliosophic Society ("Clio"), which had been founded at Princeton before the American Revolution.

-Eating clubs arose from dining societies, in which Princeton students gathered to take meals at a common table.
-These groups, often whimsically named, rarely lasted longer than a few years, disappearing when their founders graduated.